Pr0methean/BetterRandom/README.md

 * `SingleThreadSplittableRandomAdapter`: Simple and fast, but not thread-safe.
 * `SplittableRandomAdapter`: Backed by a `ThreadLocal<SplittableRandom>`, whose instances of `SplittableRandom` are all split from a single master.
+* `ReseedingSplittableRandomAdapter`: Also backed by a `ThreadLocal<SplittableRandom>`, this registers each thread's `SplittableRandom` instance with a `RandomSeederThread` (see below).
+This is probably the best PRNG implementation that allows concurrent access from multiple threads.

 # Reseeding